jgr1996/EUV-Xray-AnalyticModel/README.md

 This program is a Bayesian hierarchical model for constraining the underlying planetary distribution of close-in exoplanets.
 This is achieved by exploiting the photoevaporation valley uncovered from the California Kepler Survey (CKS) (Fulton et al. 2017) and the analytic model proposed by Owen and Wu (2017).

+# Versions

+- Version 1.0 (stable)
+  * This is parallelised using an the python library 'joblib'
+- Version 2.0 (under construction)
+  * This is parallelised using MPI

 # Files

 - main_MCMC.py